Welcome to Grenadier Island Country Club

 A unique golfing experience in an unspoiled, peaceful setting

-The Grenadier Island Country Club, founded in 1927, and private since July of 2005, is one of the oldest island courses in Canada, and with its proximity to so many other islands in The St. Lawrence River, has become a favorite for islanders and cottagers for miles around.
+The Grenadier Island Country Club, founded in 1927, and private since July of 2005, is one of the oldest island courses in Canada.
+With its proximity to so many other islands in The St. Lawrence River, has become a favorite for islanders and cottagers.

 The Course